Williamson County, Tennessee: Government and politics

 Since 1980, Republicans have won Williamson County with large majorities in presidential elections.
-In 2020, Joe Biden obtained the highest percentage of the Democratic vote since 1980.
+The county voted against Bill Clinton in the 1990s, despite Clinton winning Tennessee in both of his runs.
+The county also voted against Al Gore in 2000, despite Tennessee being Gore's home state.

+In 2020, Joe Biden obtained the highest percentage for a Democratic candidate since 1980, but this represented just over one-third of the vote.
+It is equally Republican downballot, with the only statewide Democratic candidate in the 21st century to receive 40% or more of the county's vote in any election being Phil Bredesen in his successful 2002 and 2006 bids for Governor, and his unsuccessful 2018 bid for United States Senator.

 Before 1964, Williamson County was a classic "Solid South" county.
 However, as seen in the table on county voting in presidential elections, from 1964 to 1972 the majority of voters shifted from the Democratic Party, which had long dominated county and state politics, to the Republican Party.
 Since the 1970s, Williamson County has been one of the most Republican suburban counties in the country.
 Jimmy Carter is the last Democrat to garner even 40 percent of the county's vote.
 As a measure of the county's Republican bent, it rejected Bill Clinton in 1992 and 1996 even with Tennessean Al Gore on the ticket as his running mate, and Gore only got 32 percent in his own run for president in 2000.

 The chief executive officer of Williamson County's government is the County Mayor, who is popularly elected at-large to a four-year term.
 The mayor is responsible for the county's fiscal management and its day-to-day business.
 Rogers C. Anderson has been mayor since 2002.

 The county mayor is assisted by directors of the Agricultural Exposition Park, Animal Control, Budget & Purchasing, Community Development, County Archives, Employee Benefits, Human Resources, Information Technology, Parks & Recreation, Emergency Management, Public Safety, Property Management, Risk Management, Solid Waste Management and WC-TV.

 The mayor works closely with the 24-member Board of County Commissioners, two members popularly elected to four-year terms from each of the 12 voting districts of roughly equal populations.
 A chairman of the board is elected by the membership annually.
 The Board of Commissioners appoints the members of the Planning Commission, Highway Commission, Beer Board, Board of Zoning Appeals, Building Board of Adjustments, County Records Committee, Library Board and others.

-The County's Assessor of Property, County Clerk, Circuit Court Clerk, Juvenile Court Clerk, Register of Deeds, Sheriff, Trustee and two judges of the General Sessions Court are popularly elected to four-year terms.
+The county's Assessor of Property, County Clerk, Circuit Court Clerk, Juvenile Court Clerk, Register of Deeds, Sheriff, Trustee and two judges of the General Sessions Court are popularly elected to four-year terms.
 Other officials, including the Chancery Court Clerk, Election Administrator, and Highway Superintendent, are appointed for four-year terms.
 The latter two are appointed by the Election Commission and Highway Commission respectively, and the Chancery Court Clerk is appointed by the elected judges of Tennessee's 21st Judicial District.